EleniNtz13/Public-Library-Internship-Sparta/weeks-07-08-09/weeks-07-08-09-report.md

 #### 🧠 Summary

 If the build folder is missing, it means that Vite has not been executed yet.
 By installing ```Node.js```, running ```npm install```, and executing ```npm run dev``` or ```npm run build```, the required JSON files and assets are generated.
 Once the **```public/build directory```** exists, Laravel can correctly load frontend resources without errors.

+❗ The entire project is located in the repository named protocol_project.
+However, for privacy reasons, the repository has been set to private.

+🚀 Ready for internal library use!